 A shoulder replacement aims to provide pain relief and to give you a shoulder that moves well enough for you to perform daily activities.
 Shoulder replacement surgery is performed under general anaesthesia and a nerve block.
 The average hospital stay is two or three days.
 An incision is made over the front of your shoulder.
 Your contracted soft tissues are released to improve range of motion and your worn out joint surfaces are replaced with precision engineered metal and plastic implants.

-If your rotator cuff tendons are in good condition, your surgeon may recommend anatomic total shoulder replacement.
+If your rotator cuff tendons are in good condition, your surgeon may well recommend anatomic total shoulder replacement.
 In this procedure, your damaged joint surfaces are removed and ‘replicated’ with metal and plastic implants that are tailored to mimic your own anatomy.
 Your rotator cuff tendons, which must be intact for this operation to function well, are preserved.
-The socket side is made of polyethylene (a special hard-wearing plastic) that is fixed into your bone using pegs and a small amount of bone cement.
-The humeral side has a very highly polished surface and is made out of either cobalt chrome (a hard-wearing metal alloy) or ceramic.
-The humeral implant is either fixed using very short roughened fins that grip the bone (stemless), or by the use of a stem that grips inside the canal of your arm bone.
+The socket side on the shoulder blade is made of medical grade polyethylene (a special hard-wearing plastic) that is fixed into your bone using pegs and a small amount of bone cement.
+The humeral side has a very highly polished surface and is made out of cobalt chrome (a hard-wearing metal alloy) or occasionally ceramic.
+The humeral implant is either fixed using very short roughened fins that grip the bone in the upper arm bone (stemless), or by the use of a stem that grips inside the canal of your arm bone.

 Anatomic total shoulder replacement - metal 'stemless' humeral head and plastic socket (therefore not seen easily on Xray)

-For some patients, a partial shoulder replacement may be a good option as it is a shorter surgery with a slightly lower complication rate.
+For some patients, a partial shoulder replacement may be a good option as it takes about 30 minutes less to complete.
 The functional improvement may be less than for a total shoulder, but most patients still enjoy good pain relief.

 The choice of what type of surgery to have will be governed by your health, your anatomy, your age and your functional demands and, where possible, by your preference.
 Do ask Mr Granville-Chapman to discuss the options for your shoulder with you.

-You will need to stay in for at least one night after surgery.
 You will wake up with a sling and your arm will still be numb.
-We will help you achieve pain control as your nerve block wears off (12-24hrs) – sometimes this requires in-patient medication for a day or two after your surgery.
+We will help you achieve pain control as your nerve block wears off over the next 12-24hrs – sometimes this requires in-patient medication for a day or two after your surgery.
 You will need a shoulder X-ray and a blood test the day after your operation.
 Your physiotherapist will go through your rehabilitation plan with you.

 Most patients can go home on day two after surgery.
 Please keep your wound dry and covered with a dressing for 12 days.